A+

 smell often fades away again when the wall, and or, ceiling

 materials dry out again.
-Dorment mold spores still cause health
+Dormant mold spores still cause health

 problems, but the health problems from mold spores